matejker/game-of-life/README.md

 ~ M.A.S.H

-Started to read [The Recursive Universe [1]](https://www.amazon.co.uk/Recursive-Universe-Complexity-Scientific-Knowledge/dp/048649098X), once again got amazed by this Conway _toy_.
+Started to read [The Recursive Universe [1]](https://www.amazon.co.uk/Recursive-Universe-Complexity-Scientific-Knowledge/dp/048649098X), once again, I got amazed by this Conway's _toy_.
 I tried to make _just another implementation_ of Conway's Game of Life, with a decent _copypasta_ from Rob Tomlin's tutorial [2] and fair algorithm and code optimization.

 ## Algorithm